 But how do prevent amenorrhea if you are an athlete, or if you do do a lot of exercise to the extent that it interferes with your menstrual cycle?
 Or do some professional athletes simply not menstruate?
 “There is a sweet spot for exercise,” says Dr. Gersh.
 “Too little or too much can cause harm.
 Extreme athletes suffer from severe oxidative stress to their bodies and will suffer significant consequences.
 Amenorrhea in an athlete is a powerful message that the amount of exercise they’re doing is too much and that instead of benefitting the body, it is causing them harm.
 Then, a decision must be made and priorities set.”

 “Obese people are typically highly inflamed, because adipose tissue is hormonally active,” adds Dr. Gersh.
 “When too much accumulates, particularly visceral or belly fat, it is highly inflammatory, and becomes infiltrated with inflammatory cells from the immune system.”
 These cells secrete inflammatory products called cytokines, which are like tiny messengers that act as though there is an infection to fight, when there isn’t one.
-Instead, however, an inflammatory state in the body occurs which raises the levels of insulin and IGF-1.
-These hormones can increase the ovarian production of testosterone, which can interfere with ovulation.
+Instead, however, an inflammatory state in the body occurs which raises the levels of insulin resistance.6 These hormones can increase the ovarian production of testosterone, which can interfere with ovulation.
 The inflammatory cytokines can also be directly toxic to the ovaries themselves.

 Can amenorrhea be dangerous?